Vicomtech/DMD-Driver-Monitoring-Dataset/exploreMaterial-tool/README.md

 - You can choose what material to export: a group's material, a session material or just the material from a specific VCD annotation.
 - If you are working with the DMD, the exported material will be organized in a similar way as the DMD structure: by groups, sessions and subjects.
 With DEx, you can **group** this material by **classes**.
 This is only possible with DMD material.
 - After you have the data organized by classes, you can **split** the material into a **training** and a **testing** split.
 You must provide the testing **ratio or proportion** (e.g: 0.20, 0.25).
 If the testing ratio is 0.20, the result is a folder named “train” with 80% of the data and a folder named “test” with the 20% of the data.
 - Get **statistics** of data.
-This means, get the number of frames per class and the total number of frames.
+This means, get the number of frames per class and the total number of frames from data of a group, session or a single vcd.

 ## Usage Instructions
 ### DEx initialization